atecon/benchmark_arima/README.md

 # benchmark_arima
-Comparison of estimation speed of ARIMA-type models between Python's 'statsmodels' module and Gretl's built-in aparatus.
+Comparison of estimation speed of ARIMA-type models between Python's 'statsmodels' module and Gretl's built-in apparatus.

 *Key findings*
-- Both Gretl's built-in aparatus of the Kalman filter and the optimization algorithm (BFGS) is very fast compared to Python and 'statsmodels'.
+- Both Gretl's built-in apparatus of the Kalman filter and the optimization algorithm (BFGS) is very fast compared to Python and 'statsmodels'.
-- We find that -- dependend on the ARIMA parameter settings -- gretl is about 100 times fast.
+- We find that -- dependent on the ARIMA parameter settings -- Gretl is about 100 times faster.
 For some settings even much faster.
 - Surprisingly, even for simple AR(1) models gretl is about 50 times faster.

 # Problem